freedom-manufaktur/UKM-Print-Service/Documentation/UKM Print Service Installation Manual.md

 # 4. How to print an Active Document
 After configuring the Service URL, a new menu entry - **Print Active Document(s)** - appears in the document overview.
 ![Print Active Document](<Images/Knowledge Base - Print Active Document.png>)

+# Next steps
+This might interest you as a next step
+- [PDF Template customization](<UKM Print Service Customization.md>) 🎨 - Customize the PDF template to your needs.

 # What's new?
 This section lists **important** changes to the documentation.